St. Paul's offers a French-language double-room residence floor called La Bastille.

 What's La Bastille like?

 La Bastille is part of the broader St. Paul's residence and students from all floors hang out together.
-Even though you're living on a French floor, you're still part of the larger residence community of 190 University of Waterloo students.
+Even though you're living on a French floor, you're still part of the larger residence community of 190 University of Waterloo students (250 as of Fall 2017).

 Why do students live here?